Battle of Dharmat: Preparation

-The Imperial forces under Raja Jaswant Singh of Marwar had reached Malwa at the orders of Dara Shikoh by February 1658 but the Raja was still in the dark about the movements of Aurangzeb.
-At first his army blocked Karchraud near Ujjain to give battle to Murad but Murad avoided battle by prudently taking a detour around Karchraud and joined Aurangzeb.
-When the Raja realised that Aurangzeb was already in Malwa, he was at his wit's end.
-Aurangzeb sent a Brahmin envoy, Kavi Rai to advise him to desist from battle and allow him to go Delhi to just see his father.
-Jaswant tried to parley with Aurangzeb as he thought that the enormous strength of the imperial forces was enough to dissuade both princes.
-He thought that they will stop their rebellion and return to their domains.
+The Imperial forces under Raja Jaswant Singh of Marwar had reached Malwa at the orders of Dara Shikoh by February 1658, but the Raja was still unaware of the movements of Aurangzeb.
+At first, Jaswant's army blocked Murad from Karchraud near Ujjain, but Murad avoided battle by taking a detour around Karchraud to join Aurangzeb.
+Jaswant was shocked to learn Aurangzeb was already in Malwa.
+Aurangzeb sent a Brahmin envoy, Kavi Rai to advise Jaswant to desist from battle and allow Aurangzeb to go to Delhi to see his father.
+Jaswant tried to parley with Aurangzeb, as he thought that the enormous strength of the imperial forces would be enough to dissuade both princes to stop their rebellion and return to their domains.

-Shah Jahan's orders to Jaswant was to take every possible step to induce the two princes to retire.
+Shah Jahan's orders to Jaswant were to take every possible step to induce the two princes to retire.
 If they declined to listen, they were to be stopped by force.
-Truly in this case Jaswant Singh was caught between a rock and a hard place.
-Jadunath Sarkar aptly summarises the dilemma faced by Jaswant Singh in his words:
+Jadunath Sarkar summarises the dilemma faced by Jaswant Singh in his words: